 So if my husband has a bad day at work, Zimplistic thinks something went wrong with our rotis.
 Lol!!

 Finally, tell the Rotimatic to shut off.

 Step 7: Don’t look at the Rotimatic for half an hour

 Seriously.
-It makes all kinds of cooling fan noises and the screen stays lit (another new thing) till it completely shuts off.
+It makes all kinds of cooling noises until it completely shuts off.

 Step 8: Wash the parts and clean Rotimatic